 Under the Asset Guarantee Program (AGP), TARP commitments were used to support two institutions - BofA and Citigroup.
-They were selected because of the large number of illiquid assets that both of them held at the time of the financial crisis and the severe impact that their failure would have had on the broader economy.
-In January 2009, OFS, the Federal Reserve, and the Federal Deposit Insurance Corporation

-(FDIC) agreed in principle to share potential losses on a \$118 billion pool of financial instruments owned by BofA.
-However, in May 2009, before the transaction was finalized, BofA decided to terminate negotiations, and in September 2009, the government and BofA entered into an agreement under which the bank agreed to pay a termination fee of \$425 million to the government, \$276 million of which went to OFS.
-In January 2009, OFS, the Federal Reserve, and the FDIC similarly agreed to share potential losses on a \$301 billion pool of Citigroup's covered assets.
-The arrangement was finalized and, as a premium for the guarantee, OFS and the FDIC received \$7.0 billion of Citigroup preferred stock of which \$4.0 billion was OFS's portion (which was reduced by \$1.8 billion upon termination of the agreement).
-OFS also received warrants to purchase 66.5 million shares of common stock.
+OFS selected them because of the large number of illiquid assets they held at the time of the financial crisis and the severe impact that their failure would have had on the broader economy.
+BofA, however, ultimately decided not to participate in this program, and paid OFS a termination fee of \$276 million.
+In January 2009, OFS, the Federal Reserve, and the Federal Deposit Insurance Corporation (FDIC) agreed to share potential losses on a \$301 billion pool of Citigroup's covered assets.
+As a premium for the guarantee to Citigroup, OFS received \$4.0 billion of Citigroup preferred stock, which was reduced to \$1.8 billion upon early termination of the agreement.
+OFS completed the wind-down of the AGP in February 2013, and received more than \$4.1 billion in proceeds from the AGP without disbursing any claim payments.